January 14, 2020

 Winterization Tips for Your Compressed Air System

 With winter officially in full swing, it’s as important as ever to make sure your compressed air system is running optimally as the temperatures continue to decrease.
-Your compressed air system could be exposed to poor operating conditions while the ambient temperatures drop throughout the winter, so planning now can prevent issues caused by your compressor room being too cold.
+Your compressed air system could be exposed to poor operating conditions while the ambient temperatures drop throughout the winter, so planning your air compressor maintenance and ventilation now can prevent issues caused by your compressor room being too cold.
 Downtime and maintenance issues can be costly, so here are a few tips to help your compressed air system run optimally as the temperatures decrease:

 Keep your compressor room above 45° F, while also allowing for cooling air flow and/or heat removal.
 You may need to change the mix of cooling air flow with outside and inside cooling air.
 Adding a space heater for periods when the compressed air equipment is off may also be needed.